Tantilla melanocephala

 Tantilla melanocephala, commonly known as the black-headed snake, the neotropical black-headed snake, and la culebra de cabeza negra in Spanish, is a small species of snake in the subfamily Colubrinae of the family Colubridae.
 The species is native to Central America and South America.

 Geographic range

 In Central America Tantilla melanocephala is found from Guatemala south to Panama.
 In South America it is found from Trinidad and Tobago south to northern Argentina.

 Habitat

 The preferred natural habitats of Tantilla melanocephala are grassland, savanna, and forest, at altitudes from sea level to 2,750 m, and it has also been found in artificial habitats such as pastures, gardens, and plantations.

 Description

 Tantilla melanocephala may attain a total length of 50 cm, which includes a tail 10 cm long.

 Dorsally, it is pale brown or red, and some specimens also have 3 or 5 narrow brown stripes.
 The top of the head and neck are black or dark brown.
 Ventrally, it is yellowish white.

 The dorsal scales are smooth, without apical pits, and arranged in 15 rows at midbody.

 Behavior

 Tantilla melanocephala is terrestrial and diurnal.

 Diet

-Tantilla melanocephala preys predominately upon centipedes.
+Tantilla melanocephala preys predominately upon centipedes and possibly occasionally other arthropods.

+As prey

+Tantilla melanocephala is preyed upon by the venomous snake Micrurus paraensis.